Hangover Cure: 10 Tips to Ease Symptoms

 The festive party season is in full effect by this time of year.
 Hangovers are, for many, a necessary evil.
-Like man-flu, there is no real cure for hangovers.
-The best preventative advice Dr Mooney can give is for you not to drink but if you are going to please drink responsibly!
+Like man-flu, there is no real “hangover cure”.
+The best preventative advice Dr Mooney can give is for you not to drink but if you are going to, please drink responsibly!

 Dr Mooney offers some sound advice for those that must partake in the season’s greetings and hopefully can help alleviate the impending beer and wine flu!

-5 - Avoid trying to have an alcoholic drink every round!
-Have a water or a non alcoholic beer.
+5. Avoid trying to have an alcoholic drink every round!
+Have a glass of water or a non-alcoholic beer.
 The key here is to slow the alcohol absorption down!

-7 - Consider taking Paracetamol (usual dose 2 x 500mg tablets) along with a dose of stomach acid suppression medication (such as Ranitine or Pantoprazole- these are available without a prescription from a Pharmacy) just before you go asleep so that these are in your system to counteract the symptoms due to the alcohol intake.
+7. Consider taking Paracetamol (usual dose 2 x 500mg tablets) along with a dose of stomach acid suppression medication (such as Ranitine or Pantoprazole- these are available without a prescription from a pharmacy) just before you go to sleep so that these are in your system to counteract the symptoms due to the alcohol intake.
 Paracetamol-based remedies can help with headaches and muscle cramps.

 Do you think you might have something more serious than a hangover?
 Why not speak to a GP without leaving the comfort of your own home?